canonical/loki-k8s-operator/CONTRIBUTING.md

 ### Testing

-All tests can be executed by running `tox` without arguments.
+All default tests can be executed by running `tox` without arguments.

 Besides you can run individual test environments or tasks: